ellipsephp/handlers-controller/README.md

 use Ellipse\Container\ReflectionContainer;
 use Ellipse\Handlers\ControllerRequestHandler;

+use App\Controllers\ControllerInterface;
 use App\Controllers\SomeController;

 // Get some Psr-11 container.
 $container = new SomePsr11Container;

 // Decorate the container with a reflection container.
+// Specify the classes implementing ControllerInterface can be auto wired.
-$container = new ReflectionContainer($container);
+$reflection = new ReflectionContainer($container, [
+    ControllerInterface::class,
+]);

-// The request handlers are using the reflection container.
+// Create a controller request handler using the reflection container.
-$handler = new ControllerRequestHandler($container, SomeController::class, 'index');
+$handler = new ControllerRequestHandler($reflection, SomeController::class, 'index');

-// An instance of SomeController is built.
+// An instance of SomeController is built using auto wiring.
 $response = $handler->handle($request);
 ```